 Check out this great article by Blake Boles to further help you explore this option here.

-2. Donations for a Yard Sale
+2. Host a Community Yard Sale

 3. Part-time Work

 We’re certain there is much satisfaction to be gained from finding a ‘formal’ part time job, working for a few months to save money.
 Taking the “traditional” approach has some benefits, it’s about experiencing the relationship to having a goal, then reaching it.
 “OK,” you are thinking, “maybe this is for me.”
 What are the ways to find traditional work?
 Check your local stores, restaurants, etc. Look in your own neighborhood, and talk to everyone you have a relationship with: the cashier at your local market, your local cleaners, your neighborhood restaurant that has the best bowl of chili.
 Find out if any of your friend’s parents own their own businesses.
 Ask EVERYONE you know whether or not they need a helping hand.